Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 20 Februari 2026 22.49.17 UTC
+- WIB: Jumat, 20 Februari 2026 23.54.22 UTC
-- WITA: Jumat, 20 Februari 2026 23.49.17 UTC
+- WITA: Sabtu, 21 Februari 2026 00.54.22 UTC
-- WIT: Sabtu, 21 Februari 2026 00.49.17 UTC
+- WIT: Sabtu, 21 Februari 2026 01.54.22 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"Friendship is born at that moment when one person says to another: What!
+You too?
+I thought I was the only one."

-Kategori: technology
+Kategori: friendship